opendp/opendp/docs/source/contributor/development-environment.rst

    </details>

-To make the crate compile faster, ffi functions in debug builds support a reduced set of primitive types.
+To make the crate compile faster, FFI functions in debug builds support a reduced set of primitive types.
 Release-mode builds support the full set of primitive types and undergo compiler optimizations, but take longer to compile.
 You can compile a release build by adding the ``--release`` flag.
 In contrast to debug builds, release builds are located in ``opendp/rust/target/release``.